dojo/docs/dijit/form/Button.rst

 :Status: Draft
 :Version: 1.0
-:Authors: Becky Gibson, Doug Hays, Bill Keese, Nikolai Onken
+:Authors: Becky Gibson, Doug Hays, Bill Keese, Nikolai Onken, Marcus Reimann
 :Developers: ?-
 :Available: since V?

 .. contents::
     :depth: 2

 The dijit.form.Button widget is a representation of a normal <button> or <input type="submit/reset/button"/>.
 The default value for the `type` attribute is `button`.
 However, if creating Button widgets via markup using IE8 in strict mode, the default value is changed by the browser to `submit`.
 Because of this, users are encouraged to always specify an explicit `type` attribute.

 ========